2025

 Archaeology, and more broadly, cultural resources, is more than just digging in the dirt — it’s about uncovering the untold stories of humanity, preserving history, and connecting with the past in ways that shape our understanding of the present.
 Cultural resources include cultural resources management and planning, historic preservation, Indigenous relations and ethnography, and more.
 At SWCA, we are proud to celebrate Archaeology Week by highlighting the incredible work of our experts who bring passion, expertise, and a deep respect for cultural heritage to every project they undertake.
 While Archaeology Week is traditionally celebrated at the state level across the United States, SWCA is taking a moment to celebrate the exceptional work of our archaeologists on a national scale.

-Join along as we connect with Robin Cordero, Anna Gilmer, and David Markus, three talented members of SWCA’s cultural resources team, to celebrate their stories, de-bunk archaeology myths, and uncover the dynamic roles of present-day archaeologists (who look more like you than they do Indiana Jones).
+Join along as we connect with Anna Gilmer and David Markus, two talented members of SWCA’s cultural resources team, to celebrate their stories, de-bunk archaeology myths, and uncover the dynamic roles of present-day archaeologists (who look more like you than they do Indiana Jones).

 Anna Gilmer, Senior Cultural Resources Team Lead at SWCA’s Chicago office, has been a pivotal member of the team since 2017.
 She began her journey with SWCA as an on-demand field technician and has since leveraged her master’s degree in anthropology, with a focus on geoarchaeology, to take on increasingly broader roles.
 Her expertise in analyzing soils, sediments, and artifacts enables her to unravel the context and integrity of archaeological sites, providing insights into how sites were buried and whether they have been disturbed.